Display KML content

 The tree-exploration pattern is useful for other tasks involving KML.
 For example, ArcGIS Earth uses a recursive pattern to build a table of contents:

 In the ArcGIS information model, a popup is defined with a set of fields that describe an object, including how that information is formatted.
 Unlike ArcGIS feature services, KML files don't define a standard schema for object attributes.
 Instead, KML files may provide a rich HTML annotation for each object, which can be presented in place of a popup.
-You can access the the HTML annotation via KmlNode.BalloonContent, then display that using a webview.
+You can access the HTML annotation via

-KML has two primary ways for defining viewpoints:
+The OGC KML specification has two primary ways for defining viewpoints:

 LookAt - defines a camera relative to the position of a KML feature